lreynolds188/ATechSol/docs/about/Joplin.md

 title: Joplin
 ---

 Joplin is an open source notes and tasks application that uses markdown language and supports self-hosted integration with Nextcloud among other online cloud utilities.
+It is available on all desktop and mobile devices and returns control your personal and private information back into your hands.

 [<img alt="Joplin Notes Preview" src="/img/Joplin.png" />](https://joplinapp.org)